 A stock is just waiting to be transformed into a soup or sauce by the cook so for this recipe I used Swanson® Vegetable Stock; it was flavor I was after but the dish didn’t need extra salt or seasonings as a component.

-PIN ‘Baked Mushrooms in a Parmesan Cream Sauce’
+PIN IT!
+‘Baked Mushrooms in a Parmesan Cream Sauce’

 - 2 Tbsp. flour

 - ¼ c.
 Swanson® Beef Chicken or Vegetable Stock

 - ½ c.
 Panko bread crumbs yes, you can use regular crumbs but these offer a better crunch

 - 2 Tbsp. chopped fresh parsley for garnish optional

 - Preheat oven to 350 degrees.
 Butter shallow baking dish.

 - Arrange mushrooms in dish stemmed side down.

 - Melt 1/2 cup butter in small saucepan over low heat.
 Increase heat to medium-high, blend in flour and cook for 3 minutes, stirring constantly.